βοΈBridge usage guide

 The dev team will continue to work on finding optimizations to reduce this delay, but ultimately there will always be an asymmetry simply because the gas costs on Ethereum are so astronomically high.

 Once your transaction is completed, the bridged assets will arrive into the target wallet automatically after the requisite delay has elapsed.
+As an example, we can check on the first bridging transaction from Taraxa to Ethereum.
+Here are the transactions,

 You can see that there's an ~4 hour delay between the two transactions.